Discover unique ideas to make your office Christmas party unforgettable.

 Magician

 Photo booths and Polaroid corners have become a staple of corporate entertainment.
-They come in different shapes and sizes.
-You can rent an actual photo booth cubicle, you can rent a jumbo selfie mirror, or you can have just a regular Polaroid camera.
+You can rent a classic photo booth cubicle, a jumbo selfie mirror or keep it simple with a Polaroid-style camera.
+They are a great way for guests to capture fun, informal moments throughout the night.

-To make sure your money is well spent, make sure the photo booth fits the occasion/event.
-If you’re not sure where to start, you can view our tips on hiring the perfect photo booth
+If you are not sure where to start with photo booths, you can view our tips on hiring the perfect photo booth.

 Caricaturists